-Looking for a quick and easy chicken haleem?
-Well you’re in the right place!
-If you know me, you know I love to keep things quick, simple and clean in the kitchen.
-So this haleem recipe hack is going to be your new favorite way to whip up this otherwise complex dish on weeknights because it comes together in under an hour without sacrificing on flavor!
+This recipe hack will be your new favorite way to whip up this otherwise complex dish on weeknights because it comes together in under an hour without sacrificing flavor!
 Plus, it’s meal prep friendly too!

 What is haleem

-Traditionally Haleem is a slow cooked stew made with meat (beef or mutton), grains (wheat and or barley) and lentils.
-Although it has Persian roots, haleem has evolved into different variations throughout the world.
-In Pakistan and India there is yet another variation called khichra where the meat is left in chunks rather than shredded.
+Although it has Persian roots, Haleem has evolved into different variations globally.
+In Pakistan and India, there is yet another variation called khichra where the meat is left in chunks rather than shredded.

 Ingredients & substitutions

 Toor dal (split yellow pigeon pea lentil): Also known as Arhar daal.
 Again, a quicker lentil to cook.
 It does need to be presoaked overnight or at least an hour before cooking.
-Make sure to wash the lentils thoroughly before adding it to the stock.
+Make sure to wash the lentils thoroughly before adding them to the stock.

 Tomatoes and green chili: Processed together and added for quick cooking.

-Spices: Garam masala, red chili powder and salt.
+Spices: Garam masala, red chili powder, and salt.

-Garnish: lemon, ginger, cilantro and a sprinkle of my homemade roasted cumin-coriander masala that I bulk prep (recipe below) and garnish most of my curries with.
+Garnish: lemon, ginger, cilantro, and a sprinkle of my homemade roasted cumin-coriander masala that I bulk prep (recipe below) and garnish most of my curries with.
 You can sub with chaat masala too.

 Roasted Cumin-Coriander Masala